-The type of students attracted to the College will largely determine the degree of success in achieving the objectives of the College.
+The type of students attracted to the College determines the degree of success in achieving the objectives of the College.
 The students desired are those who have the capacity, personality, motivation, and background to do acceptable work and who are moved by a desire for service to God and to man.